DurationFull-time 1 year, Part-time 2 years

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

-When you successfully complete the Graduate Diploma in Project Management you are guaranteed entry into the Master of Project Management (generic stream of study) with 2 semesters of advanced standing (equivalent to 96 credit points).
+When you successfully complete the Graduate Diploma in Project Management you are guaranteed entry into the Master of Project Management with 2 semesters of advanced standing (equivalent to 96 credit points).
+The graduate diploma plan you complete will determine which master plan you can enter.

 Alternatively, you may be eligible for entry into other RMIT postgraduate programs.